PetitCoinCoin/advent-of-sql/README.md

 Day 10: could have used CASE, but wanted to try something new with FILTER

 Day 11: thought I could use LAG, but just a simple function.
 Probably not the most efficient approach.

+Day 12: learnt about PERCENT_RANK and DISTINCT ON